 Normally the best way to prevent your bicycle from getting prematurely dirty is to not ride in wet conditions.
 This may sound silly, but skipping a ride in the rain means your bike stays clean.

-You simply pick up more dirt quicker and it this in turn wreaks havoc on your drivetrain especially.
+You simply pick up more dirt quicker and this in turn wreaks havoc on your drivetrain especially.
 For those interested I have an entire article dedicated to cleaning your drivetrain.

 Step 1.
 Cleaning your bike

 If you really can’t wait riding, like I couldn’t, start cleaning the bike immediately after your ride.
-This ensures that the mud doesn’t dry and can be easily rinsed of with a hose, which is the first step in bicycle cleaning and maintenance.
+This ensures that the mud doesn’t dry and can be easily rinsed off with a hose, which is the first step in bicycle cleaning and maintenance.

 I prep the bike and especially the drivetrain with WD-40 bike cleaner.
 Let this stuff soak in for a couple of minutes after applying.
 It will loosen grime and dirt from your frame and bike components.

 Let it be known that I’m not a fan of using a hose on a bike, especially not a power washer.
 But there’s not a better way for quickly cleaning a bike of mud.